9 Signs of Disease That Are Written All Over Your Face

 Dry, flaky skin or lips

 This is a common warning sign of dehydration.
 It may also indicate a more serious problem that affects sweat gland function, such as hypothyroidism (marked by insufficient levels of thyroid hormone) or diabetes, says Roshini Raj, MD, assistant professor of medicine at the NYU School of Medicine and author of What the Yuck?!
 Other signs of hypothyroidism include feeling cold, weight gain, and fatigue.
 Diabetes symptoms include extreme thirst, frequent urination, and blurry vision.
-The symptom could also reflect eczema, psoriasis, dermatitis or an allergic drug reaction.
-Here are more signs of disease your skin can reveal.
+The symptom could also reflect eczema, psoriasis, dermatitis, or an allergic drug reaction.

 Excess facial hair

 Unwanted hair, particularly along the jawline, chin, and upper lip, could be a symptom of polycystic ovary syndrome (PCOS), a hormone imbalance in which male hormone levels are elevated.
 The condition may affect five million U.S. women of childbearing age, according to the Centers for Disease Control and Prevention (CDC).
-Make sure you know the diseases doctors are most likely to miss.
-But don’t immediately assume something is wrong: Excess hair on your face could just be a trait you inherited.
+Excess hair on your face doesn’t always mean something is wrong, though—it could just be a trait you inherited.

 Soft, yellow spots on eyelids